FAU-LAP/NOMAD-CAMELS/docs/source/doc/api/Using_API.md

 ## Get Protocol Parameters

-Use these requests to find out which protocols exists and what varaibles each protocol has.
+Use these requests to find out which protocols exists and what variables each protocol has.

 ### GET: Get available Protocols